 Each year, we serve more than 1500 high school students.
 The program provides advancement information to assist students in graduating from high school, completing their A-G requirements, and assisting them in planning for college entrance exams as well as college and financial aid applications, as well as career development assistance.
 The goal of the program is to increase the rate at which participants complete secondary education, enroll in and graduate from institutions of post-secondary education.

-olunteers of America of Los Angeles provides housing and supportive services for homeless... learn more
+Volunteers of America of Los Angeles provides housing and supportive services for... learn more

 Location(s): Los Angeles